Before you begin, you must enable billing and APIs and set up private service access; otherwise, the volume creation process fails.

 Cloud Volumes Service supports NFS client encryption in Kerberos modes krb5, krb5i, and krb5p, with AES-256 encryption.

-You can enable NFSv4.1 Kerberos encryption when you create a volume with the console UI or with the API.
+You can enable NFSv4.1 Kerberos when you create a volume using the Google Cloud console or with the API.

 For more information about NFS Kerberos in ONTAP, see the ONTAP technical report (PDF).